 Responsible/Reporting to: Head of Services

-Job purpose: As the Mental Health Housing Support Worker you will provide ongoing support to all tenants of a practical Housing nature e.g. rents/arrears/budgeting/transfers/maintenance/allocations & interviews/tenants rights etc. You will also offer formalised ongoing recovery and social inclusion-focused interventions to clients living with a mental health diagnosis.
+Job purpose: The initial project is funded under the National Housing Strategy for People with a Disability with a remit to support those transitioning from medium support HSE residences to independent accommodation.
+As the Mental Health Housing Support Worker you will provide ongoing support to all tenants of a practical Housing nature e.g. rents/arrears/budgeting/transfers/maintenance/allocations & interviews/tenants rights etc. You will also offer formalised ongoing recovery and social inclusion-focused interventions to clients living with a mental health diagnosis.

 Salary Scale: €33,000-€41,000 dependant on experience

 Job Information: This is a full-time post, 35 hours per week, 9.00am – 5.00pm Monday to Friday.